-Dizziness and nausea often appear together.
-They are typical symptoms of several conditions, including migraine headaches, stomach upsets, and other infections.
-Very rarely, they can be symptoms of more serious diseases, such as a brain tumor.
+Feeling dizzy and nauseous are symptoms that often appear together.
+They are typical of several conditions, including migraine headaches and stomach upsets.
+Very rarely, they can point to more serious diseases, such as a brain tumor.

 Some people worry that these symptoms mean they have cancer or a brain tumor, but these are not typical symptoms of these diseases.